 - Reporting Mechanism – Report provided to NYDFS; information becomes part of ongoing regulatory oversight

-7. State Data Breach Notification Requirements.
+11. State Data Breach Notification Requirements

 All 50 states have codified a version of a consumer data breach notification statute, which contains provisions intended to protect against unauthorized access of computerized data and personal information.
 The statutes generally also require notification to affected residents of the state whose personal information was or is reasonably believed to have been compromised.
 In most cases, the statute also requires notice in varying combinations to the state’s Attorney General, state law enforcement and credit reporting agencies.
 Although in many states financial institutions are statutorily exempted or deemed in compliance due to their existing compliance with federal standards like GLBA, federal banking regulatory guidance, or in some cases, by operation of their supervision by a federal entity, the exemption provides little relief.
-Still, many financial institutions purposefully do not avail themselves of the state exemption and notify throughout the relevant state executive structure to avoid being penalized for inadvertent nondisclosure.
+Still, many financial institutions purposefully do not avail themselves of the state exemption and notify the relevant state authority to avoid being penalized for inadvertent nondisclosure.

 - Reporting Timelines – Varies by state, ranging from “within the most expedient time possible and without unreasonable delay…” to “72 hours from the determination that a cyber event has occurred…”